 The 5th Generation

-Alicia Murray, daughter of Jim Murray is the first Women in the long linage of Murrays.
+Alicia Murray, daughter of Jim Murray is the first woman in the long lineage of Murrays.
 Like all of the Murray's before her she began at a very young age.
 Coming in after school just seemed natural to her and before we all new it, she was fitting shoes.
 Throughout her years in college, she progressed from selling shoes to doing the buying for the store.
 After graduating with a degree in Business she has now taken on most of the daily operations and has added a fashion look to the selection of brands.
-All the Murray Patrearch would be proud of her accomplishments.
+All the Murray patriarch would be proud of her accomplishments.

 With new leadership also comes a new location to meet the needs or our customers today.
 All of the Murray's past and present, welcome you to our humble abode.